 The management of end of life, damaged or out of specification oil filled electrical equipment such as transformers, capacitators, switchgear and voltage regulators often present environmental, health and safety and logistical challenges.
-Enva provides collection and recovery solutions for your oil filled electrical equipment.
+Enva provides collection and recovery solutions for oil filled electrical equipment.

 Oil filled equipment manufactured after 1989 will be free from PCBs.
 However if the unit’s year of manufacture cannot be identified or the unit was manufactured prior to 1989 it may contain PCB oil which requires specialist treatment.
 In addition to the disposal of standard OFEE, Enva can manage all PCB contaminated OFEE.